petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 1. (Optional) If you are using the Side Panel action as an item type, you can [set a *Confirmation Message*](#setting-confirmation-and-status-messages) for it.

-Once configured, users are redirected to the chosen URL rendered in a side panel when they click on the action button or icon.
+Once configured, users are directed to the chosen URL rendered in a side panel when they click the action button or icon.

 ### Setting Confirmation and Status Messages

-Display confirmation messages before executing an action or status messages to indicate the final status of an action, whether it was successful or not.
+You can display confirmation or success/failure messages before executing an action.

 ![Use confirmation and status messages to warn and notify users.](./data-set-view-actions/images/09.png)

 !!! tip
     Both fields are optional.
-If the confirmation message is empty, no message is displayed and the action is performed immediately.
-Similarly, if the status message is left empty, a generic success or error message is displayed.
+If the confirmation message is empty, no message appears, and the action is performed immediately.
+Similarly, if the status message is left empty, a generic success or error message appears.

 To create confirmation messages for item actions,